kathrynr22/be-F4N/README.md

 - `comment_id` which is the primary key
 - `username` field that references a user's primary key (username)
 - `job_id` field that references an job's primary key
-- `charity_name` needs to reference charity name from user table ie what the person commenting/volunteering's chosen charity is
 - `created_at` defaults to the current timestamp
 - `body` string - limit characters